lanang115/Chess-players-finder/README.md

 # Chess-players-finder
-This is a python application that reads all the Chess players name from a CSV file and able to search a specific player by their last name.
+This is a python application that reads all the Chess players information from a CSV file and able to search a specific player by their last name.

 ## Cloning